Tonevanda/BloonsTD/docs/README.md

 ### IMPLEMENTED FEATURES

-- **Image loading** - Now, upon loading the game, the game loads the title-screen image.
+- **Image loading** - Now, upon loading the game, the game loads the title-ScreenLoader image.
 - **Mouse press** - When the mouse is pressed and an action is valid (such as clicking the start game button), the game will now perform said action.

 ### PLANNED FEATURES